snys98/code_challenge/readme.md

 > Note: This project will setup a fresh local dev environment with all the dependencies running in docker containers, these dependencies may conflict with your local environment.
 > If you already have some of the dependencies installed, please ensure they are not running before starting the project.

-Steps to run the project:
+Steps to build the project:

 1. Clone the project and open it in vscode
 2. Open file `./.vscode/code_challenge.code-workspace` and press the `Open Workspace` button